hollisma/hollisis.me/content/blog/my-csf-leak-journey.md

 After the painfully slow five minutes, I crawled into the back of our SUV, disregarding what I had practiced in the morning in a rush to lie down.
 It was another ten minutes before the back pain started to resolve.

 The ride home from a big event always feels shorter than the ride there.
 What made this return even better was that I was finally allowed to drink water and eat after fasting from 9am.
-And because those past nine hours marked the start of the final chapter in my journey.
+And also because these past nine hours marked the start of the final chapter in my journey.
 Or at least, what I thought would be the final chapter.

 ## **Returning to Work**
 ##### *(Weeks 33-43)*